mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 3. Disable scheduled server events (if event handling is on).
 4. Start replication: CHANGE MASTER TO and START SLAVE.

-A server which is replicating from the wrong master is redirected simply with STOP SLAVE, RESET SLAVE, CHANGE MASTER TO and START SLAVE commands.
+A server which is replicating from the wrong primary is redirected simply with STOP SLAVE, RESET SLAVE, CHANGE MASTER TO and START SLAVE commands.

 **Reset-replication** (added in MaxScale 2.3.0) deletes binary logs and resets